Gourieff/comfyui-reactor-node/README.md

 - Due to popular demand - you can now blend several images with persons into one face model file and use it with "Load Face Model" Node or in SD WebUI as well;

-Expreiment and create new faces or blend faces of one person to gain better accuracy and likeness!
+Experiment and create new faces or blend faces of one person to gain better accuracy and likeness!

-Just add the ImpactPack's "Make Image Batch" Node as the input to the ReActor's one and load images you want to blend them into one model:
+Just add the ImpactPack's "Make Image Batch" Node as the input to the ReActor's one and load images you want to blend into one model:

 <img src="https://github.com/Gourieff/Assets/blob/main/comfyui-reactor-node/0.4.2-whatsnew-01.jpg?raw=true" alt="0.4.2-whatsnew-01" width="100%"/>